OVERVIEW AND METHODOLOGY

 Studies suggest that under the current policy settings the region will not achieve all the SDG7 targets (Energy Transition Pathways, ESCAP, 2018).
 Access to electricity will reach 99 per cent by 2030, leaving an estimated 63 million people in the region without access.
 Slow progress in access to clean cooking technology and the lack of support in the current policy environment will see 1.6 billion people cooking with traditional biomass by 2030.
 While significant growth in renewables has taken place in absolute terms, estimates show that under the current policy environment, the region’s renewable energy share will grow from 7 per cent today to 14 per cent by 2030.
 The RE share will need to reach 35 per cent if both SDG7 and the Paris Agreement are to be achieved by 2030.
 Energy efficiency in the region is improving, however, at the current trajectory, it is expected to fall short of reaching the SDG7 target.

-Achievement of SDG7 targets requires an integrated system approach by considering the synergies between its constituent elements - increasing access to modern energy services, improving energy efficiency, reducing emissions from the energy sector and increasing the share of renewable energy.
+The achievement of SDG7 targets requires an integrated system approach by considering the synergies between its constituent elements - increasing access to modern energy services, improving energy efficiency, reducing emissions from the energy sector, and increasing the share of renewable energy.

 Constraints, such as resources availability and the emission reduction targets under Nationally Determined Contributions (NDCs), need to be considered.
-A national SDG7 implementation roadmap that aligns with the existing national energy plan and strategy, as well as provides guidance for policymakers on what is required to achieve SDG7 and NDC targets is critical to achieving the 2030 Agenda for Sustainable Development and the Paris Agreement.
+A national SDG7 implementation roadmap that aligns with the existing national energy plan and strategy with SDG7 targets and NDCs as well as provides guidance for policymakers on what is required to achieve SDG7 and NDC targets and can offer a set of policy recommendations based on suggested energy transition pathways.

-- Energy and emissions modelling will help estimate the share of different energy resources, and identify the technological interventions needed to achieve those shares.
+- Energy modeling will help estimate the share of different energy resources, and identify the technological interventions needed to achieve those shares

-- Policy analysis to determine/identify the policies that are feasible for implementation in the national context.
+- Scenario analysis to determine/identify the policies that are feasible for implementation in the national context.